11 Tips for Moving to Seoul With Your Family

 6. How Do I Open a Bank Account?

-Opening a bank account in South Korea is easy as most banks don’t place restrictions on foreigners.
+Opening a bank account in South Korea is easy, as most banks don’t restrict foreigners.
 All you’ll need to do is fill out the relevant forms and show your passport, visa, and Alien Registration Card.
-You’ll have to wait until you’re physically in South Korea to visit the bank and open an account as it can’t be done remotely.
+However, you’ll have to wait until you’re physically in South Korea to visit the bank and open an account, as it can’t be done remotely.

 7. How Can I Meet People?